acerjak/EmployeeTrackerCMS/README.md

 ## EmployeeTrackerCMS
 ## Description
 > This application allows the user to view employee information including role, salary, departments, and managers.
 This application allows the user to add a new employee, new role, and new department to better understand their company structure.
 The user is also able to view all departments, roles and employees based on managers.
-Though updating roles is currently being developed.
+Deleting an employee, updating a manager, and other additions to be added in the future.
 ## Table of Contents
 * [Installation](#installation)
 * [Usage](#usage)